Is Palliative Care One Step Away From Hospice

 Palliative and hospice care both provide an important level of compassionate care for individuals facing a terminal illness.
 But in order to receive either type of care, the patient must meet certain eligibility requirements.

-Generally speaking, palliative care is available to those who are expected to live at least six months while hospice care is only available when a person has a life expectancy of six months or less.
+Generally speaking, palliative care is available to those who are expected to live at least six months.
+Hospice care is only available when a person has a life expectancy of six months or less.
 In some cases, patients may qualify for both types of care depending on their individual situation and needs.

 For those who are eligible, it’s important to understand the different goals of each type of care so they can make an informed decision about which option best suits their needs.